-State police investigating four bomb threats at separate Louisiana colleges
+State police investigating bomb threats at some Louisiana colleges

 Latest Weather Blog

-State police investigating four bomb threats at separate Louisiana colleges
+State police investigating bomb threats at some Louisiana colleges

 A state-wide investigation has been launched into four bomb threats made to four different Louisiana colleges Wednesday.